 SUSPENSION AND EXPULSION: House Bill No. 2004, which was enacted by the 1970 Legislature, established guidelines to be observed in the suspension and expulsion of students.
 With observance of the following guidelines, we should realize no problems in this matter:

-Maintain accurate records on pro-star which include dates and specific date in all minor discipline problems.
+Maintain accurate records on Edu-star which include dates and specific date in all minor discipline problems.
 All major discipline problems are to be referred to the principal.

 Once it has become obvious that a particular student is guilty of a number of minor infractions, begin a file on that student.